oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   GitHub Release feature, and the WD content is uploaded to the TC's document store at OASIS .

-* The *Master* branch contains TC approved CS and OASIS Standard versions of the work product.
+* The *Master* branch contains TC-approved CS and OASIS Standard versions of the work product.
 The Master branch is initially populated with the starter document template supplied by OASIS.
 Until the first CS is approved, the